 "Well those Chanels look good on anyone but I think they make your eyes look brighter."

-After half an hour she decided she loved them and ordered a second, spare set and another set of sunglasses with the same prescription.
+An hour later, Ima decided she loved them and ordered a second pair as well as another pair of sunglasses with the same prescription.

 After she left, the doctor sighed with relief.
 That paid the bills for a few days at least.

-She strolled out to the front of the store, straightening the displays.
+She strolled out to the front of the store, re-straightening the displays.
 She didn't have much choice about the layout or selection.
-Being a franchise owner was good and bad.
+Being a franchise owner was both good and bad.
 She didn't have to worry about marketing too much.
 The name of the store made it easy for customers to find online.
 She already had the right mix of affordable and luxury models, as well as the latest styles for trendy kids and teens.
 Now that teenagers were starting to wear chunky black frames with no prescriptions at all, sales had been good.
 She knew the trend wouldn't last forever, so keeping up with corporate research was crucial.
 And the little kids loved the Spongebob and Little Mermaid models.
-Having books and bean bag chairs in the kids’ area was her idea—it gave them something to do while Mom or Dad had their eyes checked and it gave them a comfortable corner where they wouldn't have to be self-conscious about wearing their first pair of glasses.
+Having books and bean bag chairs in the kids' area was her idea—it gave them something to do while Mom or Dad had their eyes checked.
+The kids' corner also gave them a comfortable area to try on new pairs of glasses without feeling self-conscious.

 She stopped to chat with a guy looking at the Oakleys.
 "Those are really popular with wind surfers," she said.
 She'd noticed the young man's t-shirt with the sail on it.